 If you know what to look for, though, you just might be able to tell what animals have been hanging around and where they went.
-No matter how small it may be, all animals leave some evidence behind when they move through the world.
+No matter how small they may be, all animals leave some evidence behind when they move through the world.

 You can track animals in your backyard or a local park.
 For a real adventure, though, visit a nearby state park or forest and hit the trails.
 It can be a lot of fun to be an animal detective, searching for footprints, paw prints, and hoof prints!

 As you move, your feet leave tell-tale footprints that show where you've been.
 Animals are the same way.
 Of course, you can't always see these tracks easily.
 For example, tracking a rabbit hopping through thick grass would not be an easy task.

 Sand and hard-packed dirt can make it easier to see animal tracks.
 However, it's much easier to track animals traveling through snow or mud.
 So you might want to wait until just after it rains or snows to give tracking a try.